-The PHA may project-base up to an additional 10 percent of its authorized units, up to 30 percent, in accordance with HUD regulations and requirements The PHA will not set aside units above the 20 percent program limit.
-Formatted: Font color: Red, Strikethrough
+The PHA may project-base up to an additional 10 percent of its authorized units, up to 30 percent, in accordance with HUD regulations and requirements.

 Units Not Subject to the PBV Program Limitation [FR Notice 1/18/17]

 PBV units under the RAD program and HUD-VASH PBV set-aside vouchers do not count toward the 20 percent limitation when PBV assistance is attached to them.